-Birth is one of the most physically taxing, emotionally depleting, and spiritually rewarding things a human being can endure.
+Birth is one of the most physically taxing, emotionally depleting but simultaneously invigorating and spiritually rewarding things a human being can accomplish.
 But despite having birthed for thousands of years, most of us prepare for labor in completely the wrong way.

 We decorate our nurseries, pack our bags, and sit and wait (because that’s what we’re told to do).
 And when our pregnancy ticks past the 40-week mark we throw every folk induction method we can find on Pinterest at it with hit and miss results.